Mt Whitney Hike

 - No wood fires are allowed.

-Instead of lugging all your gear to the summit, you can leave your gear at the campsite with a daypack (keep reading for gear recommendations).
+Instead of lugging all your gear to the summit, you can leave your main pack at the campsite and do the summit with a smaller daypack.
 Make sure all your food and scented items (like toothpaste) are in the bear canister.
 Leave your backpack loosely packed and tent flaps open so that critters can easily look around.
 Otherwise they’ll chew through your pack or tent.
 Also, secure your gear against rain and high winds.
 If a storm blows through, you don’t want your gear scattered all over the place, wet.
 It happens.

 Technical Approaches To Whitney Summit

 There are over a dozen routes to the summit that involve mountaineering, the most popular of which is the (Class 3) Mountaineers Route which John Muir took to the summit.
 Leave these routes to those with climbing and mountaineering experience.
 Routes in the Sierra are graded according to the Yosemite Decimal System, with Class 1 being a hike, Class 5+ being a very technical climb.
 You want to stick to the Class 1 hikes (like the Mt Whitney Trail), which can be done with hiking boots.
-Class 2 and above require climbing experience and climbing gear.
+Class 2 and above can require climbing experience and climbing gear.
+You also still need a permit for the Mountaineers Route.

-If you want to do a week long backpacking trip, you can start in Sequoia National Park and do the High Sierra Trail.
-The hike is 72 miles, and requires a shuttle back to the start from Whitney Portal, or you can hike back to the start if you have more time.
+If you want to do a week-long backpacking trip, you can start in Sequoia National Park and do the High Sierra Trail.
+The hike is 72 miles, and requires a shuttle back to the start from Whitney Portal if going one way.
 This high Sierras website gives a good overview of the hike, HikingGeek has a very detailed guide that is great for logistics, and there’s a good book / trail guide if you want to dig deeper.

 For a truly epic experience, consider hiking the John Muir Trail from Yosemite National Park to Mt Whitney.
 It’s 211 miles and will take you about a month.
-SoCal hiker has great guides on the John Muir Trail (also known as the JMT).
+SoCal hiker has great guides on the John Muir Trail.

 How To Get a Mt Whitney Permit

 The hike to Mt Whitney is popular.
-I mean real popular.
-In 2019, 84,000 hikers wanted to hike or backpack to the summit from Whitney Portal at some point in prime hiking season.
+I mean really popular.
+In 2019, 84,000 hikers wanted to hike or backpack to the summit from Whitney Portal between May and November.
 So the parks service enforces a quota system.
-Only 100 day hikers and 60 backpackers are allowed up from Whitney Portal per day, from May 1st to November 1st.
+Only 100 day-hikers and 60 backpackers are allowed on the Mt Whitney Trail from Whitney Portal per day, from May 1st to November 1st.
 These quota-controlled slots are awarded in a lottery.
 Getting one of these slots will be your first challenge, and it starts months before the hike.

 Here’s the general process for the Mt Whitney permit lottery (the dates and times may be a little different every year, but this is generally how it rolls).